How to make the most of Cape Town without a car

 South Africa's society is still divided, so take time to look beyond Cape Town's affluent suburbs to the townships packed in every gap.
 These are where the waiters, barmen and drivers you meet through your stay in South Africa are likely to live, and no visit to South Africa is complete without trying to get some impression of their daily reality.

-If soaring up Table Mountain and roaming the streets of Cape Town sound like your kind of city break, check out fares from London Gatwick with Thomas Cook Airlines.
-The best time to visit Cape Town is typically from November to March when days are long and sunny, and there's little rain, making it a fabulous option for some warming winter sun.
+Weather & climate: the best time to visit Cape Town is typically from November to March when days are long and sunny, and there's little rain, making it a fabulous option for some warming winter sun.

 We promise not to share your details